 - Teratogenic problems.

-- Inversions, caused by a two-break event and end-to-end inversion of the intermediate chromosome segment.
+- Inversions are caused by a two-break event and end-to-end inversion of the intermediate chromosome segment.

-- Translocations, which result from the exchange of chromosomal segments between two or more chromosomes.
+- Translocations result from the exchange of chromosomal segments between two or more chromosomes.

-- Insertions, which occur when a segment of a chromosome moves and inserts into a new region of the same chromosome or moves to another chromosome.
+- Insertions occur when a chromosome segment moves and inserts into a new region of the same chromosome or moves to another chromosome.

 Single gene defects